No company solicited this review, and I purchased all tested items.

 The Sawyer Squeeze, Sawyer Mini, and Sawyer Micro filters are among the most popular water filters used by backpackers.
-After a lot of use, these filters must be “backflushed” (or “backwashed”), which means pushing water backwards through the filter to flush out dirt and grime that clogs the filter.
+After a lot of use, these filters must be “backflushed” (or “backwashed”), which means pushing clean water backwards through the filter to flush out dirt and grime that clogs the filter.
 Sawyer recommends backflushing when the flow rate diminishes, before long-term storage, and before using the filter after storage.
 Most long-distance backpackers backflush at least once a week.

 Sawyer filters come with a 31-gram/1.1-oz. syringe used to backflush the filter.
 Since long-distance backpackers are concerned with weight, I wanted to see if there is a lighter-weight alternative to carrying the Sawyer syringe for occasional backflush use.